|

 At the other end of the lifespan, fewer births are being registered.
 In comparison to statistics that go back to the mid-twentieth century, to post-war years, our birthrate has taken a dramatic dip downwards.
 Families with four or more children are fast becoming the exception, certainly not the rule.
 Couples are marrying at a later age and the average age for new mothers has gradually moved upwards.
 Women are simply waiting longer to have children.
 And they choose to have fewer.
 The reasons for this are multiple, a blend of social and economic factors.

 The number of retirement pension beneficiaries in 2003 stood at approximately 38,000.
 This number is expected to shoot up within fifteen years, and to more than double the current figure in fifty.
 Today, four persons of working age contribute towards the pension scheme of every beneficiary.
 In fifteen years’ time the number of contributors will go down to slightly above two for every person receiving a pension.
 Population ageing will require the establishment of expenditure priorities that will include making difficult choices between a number of equally worthy social objectives.
+In the light of conclusions reached by every technical study carried out in the past eight years, both locally and internationally, we should move away from querying whether we need a Pensions Reform to safeguard future generations and focus our discussion on the instruments of change or reform that Government should apply to provide an adequate and sustainable pensions system.

 Let me look at this particular matter with reference to the impact on employers.
 Given the time constraints I will concentrate on a few aspects only.